Kaykstheanalyst/Covid-19-data-exploration/README.md

 # Covid-19-dataset

 ## Overview
-In this project, Covid-19 dataset was used for detailed exploration and the data reveal quite a lot of insightful information.
+In this project, Covid-19 dataset was used for detailed exploration and the data reveals quite a lot of insightful information.
-The exploration reveals countries and conntinent with high number of infected persons alongside the number of death caused by the pandemic and the number of vaccinnated persons.
+The exploration reveals countries and continent with high number of infected persons alongside the number of death caused by the pandemic and the number of vaccinnated persons.

 ## Data Source